secretstartups/handbook/people-group/learning-and-development/index.html.md

 _What we do_

-We equip & empower individual contributors and people leaders to access self-service learning that role models a culture of development.
+We equip and empower individual contributors and people leaders to access self-service learning that role models a culture of development.
 We do this by:

 - Focusing on skill-based learning
 - Enabling access to resources to improve career mobility